The New FujiFilm X-H1 Has To Offer • IBIS • New Shutter Button • Secondary LCD Monitor • Touch Screen • Larger Buttons…

 The new auto-focus algorithm got faster as in the X-T2, this I recognized right away.

 Now the famous 5 Axis IBIS – the built-in shift stabilization sensor, or integrated body photograph stabilization of 5 stops.
 Sounds great, is great WHEN you find the right menu options to access the IBIS!
 It’s not apparent, well not quite for me understandable.
 Where is it and where can I switch it on and off?
 Instructions are in the manual on page 129.
 I read it a few times to understand it.
 My mother tongue is not English, but my manual is.
 For me it is just not quite clearly written.
 Maybe for you!

 The IBIS Switch ON/OFF Should Be Added To The Quick Menu!

 Wi-Fi and Bluetooth capabilities come as standard.
 No extra buying gadgets on the market.
 Get the free App for your mobile, connect via wifi with your camera, that’s all.
-The FujiFilm X-H1 camera also boasts customizable back display for all capturing situations, and I could see the histogram while capturing wild animals images!
+The FujiFilm X-H1 camera also boasts customizable back display for all capturing situations, and I could see the histogram while capturing wild animals photographs!
 This feature is one of my favorites, and I love it.
 The camera is capable of up to 14 frames per second of continuous taking pictures and offers both DCI 4K recording at 24 fps and 4K UHD video at 30 fps.

 Overall, I enjoy using the new FujiFilm X-H1 camera.
 The camera produces great photo prints at 24.5 Megapixels, has great details and I love the results of my wildlife imaging.
 I’m looking forward to seeing its capabilities or not on my next trip to photograph landscapes.
 For sure I will see how the batteries will do with long exposure photography.

 You might be interested how the FujiFilm X-T1 with Greenland Icebergs performed.

-Buy stock images for website use, editorial and more.
+Buy stock photographs for website use, editorial and more.
 Information about nature photography prints for sale.
-All my images you are able to find in my nature galleries.
+All my photographs you are able to find in my nature galleries.